- Parents Home

 Kids with cancer are at high risk for infection, so it's very important to know how to handle and prepare food safely.
 This means washing your hands well before handling food or after touching things like raw meat and poultry.

 It also means things like keeping hot foods hot and cold foods cold.
-Prepared food should never be allowed to sit at room temperature for more than an hour, and leftovers should be eaten within a few days.
+Prepared food should never sit at room temperature for more than an hour, and leftovers should be eaten within a few days.

 Raw fruits and veggies should always be washed well before they're eaten.
 This includes melons or any other thick-skinned fruit you might cut with a knife.
 Cooked foods should be cooked well before they're served.